Last weekend, my husband and I went out of town for a little fall getaway and spent a long weekend in the Adirondacks of Upstate New York.

 Add toasted bread, herbs, walnuts and cranberries to pan and toss to combine.
 Remove pan from heat.
 Whisk eggs together and pour on top of bread mixture, tossing to coat evenly.
 Then, pour on the broth and toss to combine.

 Pour veggie/bread mix into a baking dish and bake for 30 minutes, covered.
 Remove lid/cover and bake uncovered for 10 more minutes to crisp up the top.
+Sometimes we give it a stir and then put it back in the oven for another 15 minutes or so, depending on how crunchy you like it!

 If you save it for a day or two, I find that adding 1/2 cup-1 cup of broth to the mix to remoisten it before heating it up in the oven helps and prevents it from drying out.
 Enjoy! 🙂